songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_network-policies.md

 kubectl apply -f frontend-netpol.yaml
 ```

-Try out if your app is still working, refresh the [https://example-frontend-<namespace>.<appdomain>/](https://example-frontend-<namespace>.<appdomain>/) in your browser and check if it is working again.
+Try out if your app is still working, refresh the frontend in your browser then check if it is working again.